 Target 90% of your child’s daily intake to come from healthy, “growing” foods such as low fat dairy, lean meats, whole grains, fruits, and vegetables.

 Create opportunities to talk with your child about nutritious foods and not-so nourishing foods.
-Differentiate the two, keeping a neutral attitude without calling junk food “bad.”
+Differentiate the two, keeping a neutral attitude without calling food “bad.”

 Need more help?
 Read My Child Refuses to Eat Anything But Junk Food.